Boards & Committees - Standards and Guidelines

 Rochester, MN, USA

-Joseph J. Maleszewski, M.D. is an Assistant Professor of Pathology at the Mayo Medical School and Consultant in the Department of Laboratory Medicine and Pathology at Mayo Clinic.
-After graduating from Michigan State University's College of Human Medicine, he completed his residency in Anatomic and Clinical Pathology at the Johns Hopkins Hospital and, subsequently, a fellowship in Cardiovascular Pathology at Mayo Clinic.
+email@example.comJoseph J. Maleszewski, M.D. is an Associate Professor of Pathology and Medicine at Mayo Clinic College of Medicine and Consultant in the Divisions of Anatomic Pathology, Cardiovascular Diseases, Medical Genetics, and Biochemistry and Immunology at Mayo Clinic.
+After graduating from Michigan State University's College of Human Medicine, he completed his residency in Anatomic and Clinical Pathology at the Johns Hopkins Hospital and, subsequently, fellowships in Cardiovascular Pathology and Molecular Genetic Pathology at Mayo Clinic.
 Dr. Maleszewski's clinical and research interests include diagnostic cardiovascular pathology, congenital heart disease, cardiac and pulmonary transplantation, and pulmonary vascular disease.

 Children's Hospital and Regional Medical Center